 A dry socket (exposure of the bone in the socket, causing delayed healing) may develop after a lower back tooth has been extracted and the normal blood clot in the socket is lost.
 Typically, discomfort lessens for 2 or 3 days after the extraction and then suddenly worsens, sometimes accompanied by an earache.
 Although the condition goes away by itself after 1 to 2 weeks, a dentist can place a dressing soaked with an anesthetic in the socket to eliminate the pain.
 The dentist replaces the dressing every 1 to 3 days until no more pain is felt after the gauze has been left out for a few hours.
 Alternatively, dentists often use a commercial dressing that does not need to be removed and that contains an antimicrobial and a pain reliever in addition to an anesthetic.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) may be taken by mouth if additional pain relief is needed.

-Dry sockets are much more common among smokers.
-If at all possible, smokers should not smoke for several days before and after the extraction is done.
+Dry sockets are much more common among people who smoke.
+If at all possible, people should not smoke for several days before and after the extraction is done.
 Women (especially those taking oral contraceptives) also have a high rate of developing dry socket.

-Osteomyelitis is an infection of the bone and is usually caused by bacteria.
+Osteomyelitis Osteomyelitis Osteomyelitis is a bone infection usually caused by bacteria, mycobacteria, or fungi.
+Bacteria, mycobacteria, or fungi can infect bones by spreading through the bloodstream or, more often, by... read more is an infection of the bone and is usually caused by bacteria.
 When osteomyelitis occurs in the mouth, it typically occurs as an infection of the lower jaw.
 People usually have a fever, and the affected area is tender and swollen.
 Doctors or dentists use an x-ray to make the diagnosis.
 People with osteomyelitis need to take antibiotics for an extended period of time.

-Osteonecrosis of the jaw is a disorder that involves bone death of areas of the jawbones after exposure of the jawbone through the gum tissue.
+Osteonecrosis of the jaw Medication-Related Osteonecrosis of the Jaw (MRONJ) Medication-related osteonecrosis of the jaw (MRONJ) is a rare and potentially debilitating condition that involves exposure of the bone of the jaws.
+MRONJ occurs in some people who have taken... read more is a disorder that involves bone death of areas of the jawbones after exposure of the jawbone through the gum tissue.
 The disorder usually causes pain, loosening of teeth, and a discharge of pus.
 The disorder may occur after

 Osteonecrosis of the jaw may also occur spontaneously.
 This disorder develops in some people who were given drugs that strengthen bone.
 The most common of these drugs are bisphosphonates, such as alendronate, risedronate, ibandronate, and zoledronate.
 Bisphosphonates seem to have a higher risk of causing osteonecrosis of the jaw in people who undergo oral surgery of the lower jaw while taking intravenous bisphosphonates, those who have previously been given high doses of bisphosphonates by vein (common with certain cancer treatments), or those who have been taking bisphosphonates for a long period of time.
-The risk of developing osteonecrosis of the jaw is much lower (about 1 in 1,000) in people who are given bisphosphonates in standard doses for osteoporosis for shorter periods of time.
+The risk of developing osteonecrosis of the jaw is much lower (about 1 in 1,000) in people who are given bisphosphonates in standard doses for osteoporosis Osteoporosis Osteoporosis is a condition in which a decrease in the density of bones weakens the bones, making breaks (fractures) likely.
+Aging, estrogen deficiency, low vitamin D or calcium intake, and... read more for shorter periods of time.

 Treatment typically involves scraping away some of the damaged bone (debridement), taking antibiotics by mouth, and using antibacterial mouth rinses.